AndyIbanez/andyibanez-com/content/posts/common-cryptographic-operations-with-cryptokit.md

   }
 ```

-All the afore mentioned hashes are used the same way.
+All the aforementioned hashes are used the same way.
 If you need to use deprecated hash algorithms but are still popular today (such as `MD5`), Apple provides them in an `Insecure` enum.

 To calculate the MD5 hash of a piece of data with CryptoKit: